Cherreads

 Focused.

-He reached for it.
+He reached for it anyway.

-To bring it home—
+To bring it home.

 To the heart.

-It resisted.
 Violent.
 Unwilling.

-Again.
 He tried again.

-it shifted.
-Slightly.
 A thread.

 Toward the center.